By Ohio.org Staff

 Drive into your next adrenaline rush with an off-road ATV tour at NevilleBillie Adventure Park in Logan.

 It's Nerf or nothin' when you gear up at Foam Warriorz Columbus.
 Grab a Nerf of choice and head into the 6,000 square foot arena for an "I Love the 90s" inspired adventure.

 Gear up for a day of excitement at local paintball courses like LVL UP Sports in Grove City.

 Relish the opportunity to play one of the most popular sports for 2022 - pickleball!
 Pick up a paddle at a court near you, or check out Pickle Shack in Delaware or Columbus' Pickle & Chill (opening in Oct.).

 Choose Your Own Adventure

 Don't get board this season!
 Lots of local libraries let you check out board games, like Bexley Public Library or Mentor Public Library.
-For a more digital experience, you can check out a video games from Clark County Public Library, the Stark Library or the Columbus Metropolitan Library.
-If you'd like even more game time, play the card game Medium (designed by two Columbus locals) or go classic with a round of UNO -- who's inventor, Merle Robbins, is from Ohio!
+If you'd like even more game time, pick up the Cincinnati Zoo & Botanical Garden's CINCINNATI ZOO-OPOLY and Kids Against Maturity from Plain City's Nutt Heads Games.
+Or go classic with a round of UNO -- who's inventor, Merle Robbins, is from Ohio.